 The Department of Nutrition and Dietetics of STAR Hospitals strives to encourage good nutritional practices by offering nutritional assessment along with dietary advice, which helps in the all-round recovery of the patient.

-The Department of Nutrition and Food Services provides a range of outpatient services in the premises of the hospital.
-Nutrition experts’ focus on educating the general public with management of specific dietary needs in many different areas, including cardiac care, diabetes, childhood and adult obesity.
-They also provide nutritional care and advice about lifestyle maintenance and health enhancing dietary appliances.
+The Department of Nutrition and Food Services provides a range of outpatient services on the premises of the hospital.
+Nutrition experts’ focus on educating the general public with the management of specific dietary needs in many different areas, including cardiac care, diabetes, childhood and adult obesity.
+They also provide nutritional care and advice about lifestyle maintenance and health-enhancing dietary appliances.